vojtechnerad/cinema-booking-application/README.md

 # cinema-booking-application
-Web application for booking movie tickets.
+Web application for booking cinema tickets and cinema management.

+Written in HTML, PHP, SQL, and styled with Bootstrap.